michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 14. And the brethren dismissed Paulos that he should go down by sea; and Shilo and Timotheos remained in that city.

-15. AND they who accompanied Paulos camewith him unto Athinos the city; and when they departed from the midst of it they took from him an epistle to Shilo and Timotheos, that they should speedily come to him.
+15. AND they who accompanied Paulos came

 16. But he, Paulos, while he waited in Athinos, was embittered in his spirit, (for he) saw how the whole city was filled with idols.